 Creative writing makes a great hobby for depression because not only does it provide you with an outlet for your negative thoughts, but it encourages useful, depression-reducing skills like imagination, critical thinking and effective communication.

 Many people find solace in creative writing, whether it be writing a novel, short stories or poetry.
 Blogging also makes a great hobby for depression!
 Writing is extremely therapeutic for me and being able to blog about all of my mental health issues has been an incredibly journey of self-discovery and healing.

 Journaling is also hugely beneficial for mental health.
-It has been scientifically proven to reduce depression and anxiety by providing you with an opportunity to observe and transform negative thoughts.
+Research shows that journaling helps to reduce depression and anxiety by providing you with an opportunity to observe and transform negative thoughts.
 It is also brilliant for self-discovery and motivation as it can enlighten you to your values, strengths and core beliefs.

 Photography is a great hobby for depression and anxiety.
 It is often used as a mindfulness activity because it encourages you to observe and engage with the immediate beauty in the world around you.
 Seeing the world through a lens is like seeing it from a different perspective, which makes it an excellent depression-reducing hobby.

 It also gets you out of the house and exploring new places, which is extremely beneficial for your mental and physical health.

 Read: “How To Balance The Light & Darkness With Struggling Depression” by Her Life Adventures.

 Just like photography, drawing gives you a different perspective on the world and makes a brilliant mindful activity.
 You learn to pay closer attention to shapes, colours, textures and angles – all the little details that our busy minds often miss.

 If you feel like this is a dud because you ‘can’t draw’ (trust me, I’ve been there), then check out Will Kemp’s interesting post on why he thinks anyone can learn how to draw.